nitrite/nitrite-flutter/packages/nitrite_generator/README.md

-# Nitrite Entity Generator
+# Nitrite Generator

-Nitrite Entity Generator is a code generator for Nitrite database.
+Nitrite generator is a code generator for Nitrite database.
 It uses [source_gen](https://pub.dev/packages/source_gen) package to generate code.
 To use the generator, add the following to your `pubspec.yaml` file:

 ```yaml